vcccaat/chatroom-dev/README.md

 ### Intro

-This is a real-time chat application which is very much like slack + wechat + whatsapp, developed in react.
+This is a real-time chat application developed in react.

 ### New features
+- Add dark theme
+- Custom modal hooks component
-- Keep signin status using localStorage
+- Keep signin status
 - User can delete chat room
 - Allow user signout
 - Allow user login, register with email and password